ZigZag557/DarkRP-Addons/modules/daily_bonuses/README.md

-With this addon, the players can get daily rewards (abilities) from a menu that opens with command.
+With this addon, the players can get daily rewards (abilities) from a menu that opens with the command /dailyrewards.
 Daily rewards are:

  * X amount of money.